Zephyr0402/mysite/deployment/roles/setup_nginx/defaults/cert/readme.md

-## Please add your ssl certificates here
+## Please add your ssl certificates here and change the names to mysite.pem, mysite.key